Get information about the community renewal funding available in North Yorkshire.

 - district council local economic plans:

-The government’s community renewal fund prospectus recommends projects are innovative, impactful and deliverable and that the value of individual bids should be in the region of £500,000.
-Although there is no lower value limit for applications, projects which fall between £100,000 and £1 million are strongly encouraged.
-Organisations should look to aggregate small projects into larger programmes of over £100,000 wherever possible to deliver greater efficiency and impact.
-All projects should include an allocation of a minimum of £10,000 for evaluation.
+The government’s community renewal fund prospectus recommended projects should be innovative, impactful and deliverable and that the value of individual bids should be in the region of £500,000.
+Although there is no lower value limit for applications, projects which fall between £100,000 and £1 million were strongly encouraged.
+Organisations were advised to look to aggregate small projects into larger programmes of over £100,000 wherever possible to deliver greater efficiency and impact.
+All projects were asked to include an allocation of a minimum of £10,000 for evaluation.

 Investment will be prioritised for projects in the following areas:

 - investment in skills – work based training; retraining, upskilling or reskilling; digital skills and inclusion

 - investment for local business – support for new job opportunities; innovation potential; supporting decarbonisation measures

 - investment in communities and place – feasibility for net zero and energy; promoting culture led regeneration and community development; improving green spaces and preserving local assets; promoting rural connectivity